chuckcscccl/rustlr/chapterfs.md

 At the time of this writing, there are certain limitations to the Fussless system compared to the native Rust parser generator.
 There is no automatic creation of ASTs and the experimental -lrsd option is not available.
-The F\# runtime parser has no significant error-recovery capability.
-The interactive training feature is also not available.
+The wildcard symbol cannot be used and the interactive training feature is also not available.
 These limitations will gradually be resolved with future releases.

 To create a parser, you will first need a .grammar file.
 Rustlr/Fussless